 The AMA was and still is an association of M.D.s D.O.s and medical students that fights for the rights of the medical doctors and basically works to silence and eliminate the competition.
 The AMA has the largest lobby in DC.

 The pharmaceutical companies started about the same time as the AMA.
-In the 1800s, the local apothecary stores expanded from their traditional role distributing botanical drugs such as morphine and quinine to wholesale manufacture in the mid-1800s.
+In the 1800s, the local apothecary stores expanded from their traditional role distributing botanical (derived from plants) remedies and drugs such as morphine and quinine to wholesale manufacture in the mid-1800s.
 Many of the large drug companies that are known today began as local apothecary shops.

 Then these companies moved from biologicals to synthetic drugs.